metal3-io/cluster-api-provider-metal3/docs/releasing.md

 - Check for duplicates, reverts, and incorrect classifications of PRs, and whatever release creation tagged to be manually checked.
-- For any superseded PRs (like CAPI uplifts, or commit revertions) that provide no value to the release, create a summary line in `Superseded` section with the PR ids and summary title.
+- For any superseded PRs (like same dependency uplifted multiple times, or commit revertions) that provide no value to the release, move them to Superseded section.
 This way the changes are acknowledged to be part of the release, but not overwhelming the important changes contained by the release.
 - If the release you're making is not a new major release, new minor release, or a new patch release from the latest release branch, uncheck the box for latest release.